 - emory: 28.75

 - isidore rr: 28.45

 11) on trigger warnings:

 The question for what necessitates a trigger warning is difficult to objectively delineate - if you have a reasonable suspicion someone could be negatively impacted by your position, ask before you read it - explicit narratives are probably a good starting point here.
 Trigger warnings are contentious in debate but I've seen students negatively impacted in rounds because they were not present and have engaged in conversations with other coaches that lead me to conclude something along these lines is necessary.
-At the very least, debate is (or should be) a 'safe space', and I believe this is a necessary first step towards achieving that goal.
-Feel free to discuss this before the round if you are worried it will become an issue in round.

 This article is very good at articulating my views on the importance of trigger warnings